 Are you in the mood for a change of color scheme on your scooter?

 If you've answered yes to any of these questions, then you're in luck!
 The answer may be easier than you think.
 Just take your time and be careful!
-This is How To Paint a Scooter, enjoy.
+In this article, I will show you how to paint a scooter.

 Your Work Area

-Let's start off with selecting the paint.
-The spray paint that works excellent for fixing up your scooter is Krylon Fusion, this paint works on plastic, metal, wood and other materials.
+Let's start off by selecting the paint.
+The spray paint that works excellent for fixing up your scooter is Krylon Fusion, this paint works on plastic, metal, wood, and other materials.
 There may be others to choose from, just read the label to be sure.
-Drying time is only 15 minutes and works great for this type of application.
-It can be found mostly anywhere that sells spray paint: not very expensive and one can of spray paint can go a long way.
+The drying time is only 15 minutes and works great for this type of application.
+It can be found almost anywhere that sells spray paint.
+It's not very expensive, and one can of spray paint goes a long way.